Cathedral Range State Park: Flora

-The park contains a broad range of vegetation communities, with the Ecological Vegetation Classes (EVCs) of the area including herb-rich foothill forest, grassy dry forest, damp forest and riparian forest.
-The vegetation ranges from Manna Gum Tall Open Forest found along the banks of Little River to Myrtle Beech Closed Forest found above 900 m.
+The park contains a broad range of vegetation communities, with the Ecological Vegetation Classes of the area including herb-rich foothill forest, grassy dry forest, damp forest and riparian forest.
+The vegetation ranges from Manna Gum Tall Open Forest found along the banks of Little River to myrtle beech Closed Forest found above 900 m.
 The dry rocky slopes are covered with open forest, with the main species being red stringybark (Eucalyptus macrorhyncha), broad-leaved peppermint (Eucalyptus dives) and long-leaved box (Eucalyptus goniocalyx).
 The moist river valleys contain candlebark gum (Eucalyptus rubida) and narrow-leaved peppermint (Eucalyptus radiata).
 The summit of Sugarloaf Peak contains a community of snow gum (Eucalyptus pauciflora) and just below this is a community of alpine ash (Eucalyptus delegatensis) extending down to the Sugarloaf Saddle.

 A community noted to be significant found in the State Park is the existence of myrtle beech (Nothofagus cunninghamii) with the woolly tea-tree (Leptospermum lanigerum).
 This community is marked as significant as it is known to occur in only one other location—Baw Baw National Park.

 The park is home to a variety of native orchids, appearing in spring and summer each year.
 These orchids are the alpine greenhood (Pterostylis alpina), pink fingers (Caladenia carnea), waxlips (Glossodia major), and the bird orchid.

 The Cathedral Range State Park is also home to some rare species: The bristle-fern (Cephalomanes caudatum) which is considered rare in Victoria, slender tick-trefoil (Desmodium varians) which is poorly known in Victoria and a range of common tussock-grasses considered rare in Victoria.